home1-oss/oss-setup/src/main/develop/mac/README.md

-# mac
+# Development environment on macos host
-Config a mac development machine
+Setup a mac development machine

 ## Setup as a home1-oss user